Hens

 London, Vienna, 16 March 2022: The tenth annual Business Benchmark on Farm Animal Welfare (BBFAW) report, launched today, reveals that while companies continue to invest in animal welfare, they are too slow in delivering meaningful welfare impacts on the ground.

-BBFAW – the leading global measure of policy commitment, performance and disclosure on animal welfare in food companies – is supported by founding partner, Compassion in World Farming and supporting partner, FOUR PAWS and is designed to help drive higher farm animal welfare standards in the world’s leading food businesses and provide a benchmark to inform investor choices.
+BBFAW – the leading global measure of policy commitment, performance and disclosure on animal welfare in food companies – is supported by founding partner, Compassion in World Farming and supporting partner, FOUR PAWS and is designed to help drive higher farmed animal welfare standards in the world’s leading food businesses and provide a benchmark to inform investor choices.

 The 2021 report reveals that of the 150 companies evaluated:

-• 134 (89%) now acknowledge farm animal welfare as a business issue (compared to 71% of the 68 companies evaluated in 2012)
+• 134 (89%) now acknowledge farmed animal welfare as a business issue (compared to 71% of the 68 companies evaluated in 2012)

-• 122 companies (81%) have formal policies on farm animal welfare (compared to 46% of companies in 2012)
+• 122 companies (81%) have formal policies on farmed animal welfare (compared to 46% of companies in 2012)

 • 119 companies (79%) have published formal objectives and targets for animal welfare (compared to just 26% of companies in 2012).